Bruno Touschek: Biography

 A short time later, he was appointed at Max Planck Institute as a research worker.
 In 1947, he left for Glasgow on a fellowship.
 He was subsequently appointed an Official lecturer in Natural Philosophy at the University of Glasgow, a position he kept until he left for Rome in 1952.
 He decided to stay in Rome permanently, receiving the position of researcher at the National laboratories of the Istituto Nazionale di Fisica Nucleare in Frascati, near Rome.
 He was also appointed as a part-time lecturer at the University of Rome-La Sapienza, where he eventually became a full professor in 1978.
 He did, however, return to Glasgow briefly in 1955 where he married artist Elspeth Yonge (born 1931), the daughter of the eminent Scottish zoologist Charles Maurice Yonge.
-A son, Francis, was born in 1958 and brother Steven followed in 1961.
+A son, Francis, was born in 1958, and a brother, Steven, followed in 1961.

 On 7 March 1960, Touschek gave a talk in Frascati where he proposed the idea of a collider: a particle accelerator where a particle and its antiparticle circulate the same orbit in opposite direction.
 When bunches of opposite-moving particles and antiparticles collide, they annihilate and produce new particles depending on the collision energy.
 This concept is at the base of all present-day very high energy particle accelerators, such as the Large Hadron Collider (LHC) at CERN.
 The first electron-positron storage ring, called Anello Di Accumulazione (ADA), was constructed in Frascati under Touschek's supervision in the early sixties.
 During the next decade more electron-positron rings followed and their outcomes changed completely some of the physics community perceptions of the world.
-One of the transitions, the elementary hadrons by then turned to be composite particles after.
+One of the transitions, the elementary hadrons had then turned into composite particles.

-Even though ADA has been turned off long time ago, the laboratory is active and contributes work in the field of electron linear accelerators.
+Even though ADA has been turned off a long time ago, the laboratory is active and contributes to work in the field of electron linear accelerators.
 Significant collaborations are the LIL for LEP in 1986 and CLIC test facility at CERN.